learning-zone/python-basics/README.md

 ## Q. Explain the use of break and continue in Python looping.

 The break statement stops execution of the current loop. and transfers control to the next block.
-The continue statement ends the current block's execution and jumps to the next iteration of the loop.
+The continue statement ends the current block\'s execution and jumps to the next iteration of the loop.

 ## Q. When would you use a continue statement in a for loop?